 Perhaps the first question you should ask when deciding whether or not to send your scores is, “How competitive are the schools I’m applying to?”
 While this question may seem somewhat irrelevant at first, it certainly helps to consider the group of applicants you’re applying with.
 For example, if you’re applying to a school with an acceptance rate of around 30-40%, having stellar grades, extracurriculars, and essays will likely be enough to grant you acceptance – even without standardized test scores.

 On the other hand, if applying to a top or Ivy-League level university, it is likely that the admissions pool is full of many other amazing students.
-Thus, whether or not admitted to such highly competitive schools may come down to the smallest of factors, including standardized test scores.
+Thus, whether or not you are admitted to such highly competitive schools may come down to the smallest of factors, including standardized test scores.
 Let’s say that you and another applicant are judged against each other.
 Both of you have similarly great GPAs, extracurriculars, and essays.
 In this case, a high SAT or ACT score on top of your application might just give you the extra boost you need for admission.
 This might be especially true if the other applicant did not send in their scores.
 Thus, unless you think your score is not necessarily “high” or competitive enough for a school, we recommend sending in standardized test scores to top colleges.

 With that said, though, what exactly constitutes a “high” or competitive standardized test score for a particular university?
 That’s a great question!
-Let’s get into it.

 Consider your schools’ average scores

-Each university has a unique range of SAT and ACT scores that they usually accept.
+Each university has a unique range of SAT and ACT scores that they accept.
 Usually, you can find what these are by typing “*insert university name* average SAT (or ACT).”
 What will typically show up is the middle 50% of accepted SAT/ACT scores into that college (think the 25th-75th percentile).
 If determined to get into a particular school, we highly recommend you aim for a score within this range (and on the higher end, if possible).
 However, if you received a score below your school’s 25th percentile for either the SAT or ACT, we might recommend not sending this score to test-optional schools – as it may lower your chances of admission.

 Does your SAT/ACT score complement your GPA?